yuyatinnefeld/snowflake/twitter-snowflake/README.md

 # example contaienr name = twitter-bitcoin, keyword = bitcoin
 docker run --name twitter-bitcoin snowflake-twitter:latest bitcoin
 ```
+Running this command will provide an output that takes this form:

 6. Configure Snowpipe in Snowflake